Dannymx/beers-demo/README.md

 ### Backend
 - `npm install` module dependencies.
 - Create a `.env` file.
 You can use the `.env.example` provided.
+- Create a local postgres database.
+More database settings are located in `/config/database.js`
-- `npm run develop` to get the project installed
+- Use `npm run develop` to get the project installed
 - Create an initial admin account to login
 - Create a Beer and Category Collection Types with the following fields.
 - Category: